 Oracle/PLSQL: Disable a foreign key

-The syntax for disabling a foreign key is:
+The syntax to disable a foreign key in Oracle/PLSQL is:

 If you had created a foreign key as follows: